GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/packer-image-builder/README.md

 * originate from the network routable on Packer's VPC *(i.e. peered VPC, over VPN or interconnect)*
 * use [Identity-Aware Proxy](https://cloud.google.com/iap/docs/using-tcp-forwarding) tunnel

-By default, this example assumes that IAP tunnel is needed to communicate with the temporary VM.
+By default, this blueprint assumes that IAP tunnel is needed to communicate with the temporary VM.
 This might be changed by setting `use_iap` variable to `false` in Terraform and Packer configurations respectively.